JamesSewter/Northcoders-News-API/README.md

 ### Please follow these steps:

 ### 1) Please ensure that you have Node.js and PostgreSQL downloaded.
 You can do this here: [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [PostgreSQL](https://www.postgresql.org/download/).
-Note you will need at least Node 10.9.1 and

 ### 2) Clone this repo locally and install dependencies.
 Use git clone in your terminal to access this repo locally.
 Then, run npm install to install the following dependencies: **Express, pg, pg-format, and dotenv. supertest and jest**, along with  **jest-sorted and jest-extended** which are necessary for integrated testing.